-More often than not – the one question we get hit with is: “Where do you guys find this stuff for free!?”
+More often than not – the one question we get hit with is: “Where do you guys find free pallets?”

 Here are six tips and hints that have worked best for us – including specific details on the best places to look for those elusive materials to recycle into your next project:

 The smaller the business – the easier it will be to get quality materials to make your craft or project.
 Large businesses tend to have processes already in place to handle their waste materials.
 On top of that, for safety and time saving reasons – they are not fond of letting people in to take one or two pieces of scrap material.
 So think small business.
 They usually don’t have the resources or volume to unload scrap and spare materials to big haulers – so more often than not, it ends up in their dumpster.

 Always, always always ask!
 Just because there are some pallets piled up against a wall – or some leaves bagged on the road – it doesn’t mean that they are “free” for the taking.
 In fact, in some cases – stores that take deliveries on pallets pay a deposit on them – and are charged if not returned.

 In the case of items left at the curb – asking is always the safe and courteous thing to do.
 For a business – first thing in the morning or late in the day are some of the best times to stop in and ask.
 Why?
 Those times tend to be the slower periods – and they are much more likely to take the time to talk to you.
 And when you ask – be sure to share your plans for it with them.
 Trust me – when people find out your building a coffee table, a desk, a chicken coop or playhouse for your kids – they are much more likely to be on board and help.
 It also goes a long way to our next point: